cyclejs-community/create-cycle-app/cycle-scripts-ts-browserify/README.md

 - `npm start`: Start development server listening on port 8000
 - `npm test`: Run the default test tool
 - `npm run build`: Generate a production-ready build content, on the `build` folder (this folder is *gitignored*)
-- `npm run take-off-training-wheels`: Copy flavor's dependencies and configurations to the project folder, update `package.json` and remove the dependency on the flavored `cycle-scripts`.
+- `npm run eject`: Copy flavor's dependencies and configurations to the project folder, update `package.json` and remove the dependency on the flavored `cycle-scripts`.
 This is irreversible.

 ## Boilerplate: